 Almonds are known as one of the world’s healthiest foods.
 They’re full of nutrients, including riboflavin, vitamin E, niacin, manganese, magnesium, copper, and phosphorous.
 One ounce of almonds will satisfy your calcium needs and 8% of your iron intake for the day.
 They also include 6 grams of protein and 14 grams of fat.
 Not bad for only 162 calories!

 Additionally, the riboflavin, manganese, and copper help in energy production and stimulate your metabolism, thus helping with weight loss.
 Those are calories well-invested, I’d say!

 Almonds are one of the most alkaline of nuts.
 They don’t need to be balanced out with as many less alkaline foods, unlike other more acidic nuts.
 As such, they’ll help you maintain a good PH-balance.
 If you suffer from digestive health issues, four or five almonds per day, along with plenty of water, can aid in the prevention of constipation.

 If that isn’t enough to convince you that almonds are a superfood, consider this!
 They have a variety of neurological benefits as well.
 These nuts can promote good brain development in children and increase brain activity.
-Studies even suggest that the riboflavin and L-carnitine in almonds increase the brain’s defences against Alzheimer’s disease.
+Studies even suggest that the riboflavin and L-carnitine in almonds increase the brain’s defenses against Alzheimer’s disease.

 Did you know that kefir is a probiotic that’s even better than yogurt?
 Learn how to make kefir at home with the best strainer for kefir grains.

 One of the coolest ways to incorporate more almonds into your diet is to make almond milk.
-Not only is it delicious, it’s also amazingly low in calories.
+Not only is it delicious, but it’s also amazingly low in calories.

 Almond milk, a monounsaturated fat, helps satisfy your appetite and prevents over-eating.
 The fiber also helps to give you a feeling of fullness.
 If you’d like to make your own fresh almond milk at home, see this post.